In your community

 - buy large amounts of fuel and pay in cash

-- request unusual modifications for their vessel – for example, extra fuel tanks and bulkheads
+- request unusual modifications for their vessel, for example:

 Call 111 and ask for Police when: